yassersouri/classify-text/README.md

 For experiments I used the subset of the dataset (as described above).
 I assume that we like `hockey`, `crypt` and `electronics` newsgroups, and we dislike the others.

-For each experiment we use a "feature vector", a "classifier" and a train-test spliting strategy.
+For each experiment we use a "feature vector", a "classifier" and a train-test splitting strategy.

 #### Experiment 1: BOW - NB - 20% test